-- Right-click on any column's header and select Expand/Collapse > Expand All or Collapse All. - Press 0 and 9. - In the Xsheet View toolbar, click the Collapse All or Expand All buttons (you may have to customize the toolbar to display it).
+- Right-click on any column's header and select Expand/Collapse > Expand All or Collapse All. - Press 0 and 9.

-Showing and Hiding Layers
+Showing or Hiding Layers

 As you work in the Drawing or Camera view, some layers may be in the way or are used as references.
 You can hide these layers to make your work area less cluttered and easier to navigate.
 You can show and hide layers in the Timeline view in several different ways.